 3. Our sexual history will always affect us, though it doesn’t always have to haunt us.
 I don’t want to make it sound like those who have a sexual past will be dismissed of all consequences, because that is simply untrue.
 Ask any Christ-centered married couple in which one or both partners have dabbled in the world of sexuality outside of marriage and they will be able to point to the consequences of that behavior somewhere in their relationship.
 Those who have purposely and deliberately awakened our sexual desires to any extent before marriage will bring an additional component to matrimony that will undoubtedly be added to the list of “things to work through”.
 That said- anyone who enters into marriage brings their own list of things to work through, whether it be a sexual past, family problems, past sins, spending habits, communication deficits, and on and on and on.
 Who of us is perfect when it comes to purity of the mind, body, and soul?
 Though these things may have an effect on our relationship, it is up to us whether or not we allow these effects to bring us into relational blessings or relational struggles.

 When it comes to purity, I think it would do us all good to remind ourselves to look at the big picture.
-There is no doubt that Jesus calls us to live a life of sexual purity.
+There is no doubt that Jesus calls us to live a life of sexual purity, Then also buy some really kinky sex toys if you love kinky fun as that is where most of the fun is!.
 He loves relationships, and he wants us to go into them with as little baggage and pain as possible because He knows the difficulties that come when two flawed human beings are made to become one.
 With that in mind, knowing our flaws and knowing the nature of our flesh, he loves us anyway, takes us back again and again, and empowers us to live holy and righteous lives in the here and now.

 Look for that kind of purity in your pursuit of relationships: a purity that permeates every part of your partners present life- mind, body, and soul; a purity that is dictated by who they are in Christ today, not just by where they have come from; a purity that has room for grace, mercy and forgiveness.